-During the 2011 session, the Virginia General Assembly enacted House Bill 2531 and Senate Bill 1481 (2011 Acts of Assembly, Chapters 831 and 872), which established the Port Volume Increase Tax Credit.
-This is an individual and corporate income tax credit for taxpayers engaged in the manufacturing of goods or the distribution of manufactured goods that use Virginia port facilities and increase port cargo volume through these facilities.
-The amount of the credit is equal to \$50 for each 20-foot equivalent unit ("TEU") above the base year port cargo volume, or \$50 for each TEU transported through a port facility during a major facility's first calendar year.
-To receive this credit, taxpayers must apply to the Virginia Port Authority.
+During the 2011 Session, the Virginia General Assembly enacted House Bill 2531 and Senate Bill 1481 (2011 Acts of Assembly, Chapters 831 and 872), which established the Port Volume Increase Tax Credit.
+This is an individual and corporate income tax credit for certain taxpayers that use Virginia port facilities and increase port cargo volume through these facilities.
+The amount of the tax credit is equal to \$50 for each 20-foot equivalent unit ("TEU") above the base year port cargo volume, or \$50 for each TEU transported through a port facility during a major facility's first calendar year.
+To receive this tax credit, taxpayers must apply to the Virginia Port Authority.

 Two additional port-related tax credits were enacted during the 2011 General Assembly Session: the Barge and Rail Usage Tax Credit (Va.
 Code § 58.1-439.12:09) and the International Trade Facility Tax Credit (Va.
 Code § 58.1-439.12:06).
-These credits provide separate tax incentives for certain companies that use Virginia port facilities.
-Although all three credits offer incentives related to port activities, each credit is mutually exclusive, and separate definitions and requirements apply to each credit.
-A taxpayer may qualify for more than one credit in the same taxable year, but cannot claim more than one credit for the same activity or activities.
+These tax credits provide separate tax incentives for certain companies that use Virginia port facilities.
+Although all three tax credits offer incentives related to port activities, each tax credit is mutually exclusive, and separate definitions and requirements apply to each tax credit.
+A taxpayer may qualify for more than one of these tax credits in the same taxable year, but cannot claim more than one of these tax credits for the same activity or activities.